 SECTION 1.
-Sections 31-27-2 and 31-27-2.1 of the General Laws in Chapter 31-27

-2 entitled "Motor Vehicle Offenses" are hereby amended to read as follows:
+Sections 31-27-2 and 31-27-24 of the General Laws in Chapter 31-27 entitled "Motor Vehicle Offenses" are hereby amended to read as follows:

 31-27-2.
-Driving under influence of liquor or drugs.
-[Effective January 1, 2015.] -- intoxicating liquor, drugs, toluene, or any controlled substance as defined in chapter 28 of title 21, or any combination of these, shall be guilty of a misdemeanor except as provided in subdivision
+Driving under influence of liquor or drugs. -- (a) Whoever drives or otherwise operates any vehicle in the state while under the influence of any intoxicating liquor, drugs, toluene, or any controlled substance as defined in chapter 28 of title 21, or any combination of these, shall be guilty of a misdemeanor except as provided in subdivision (d)(3) and shall be punished as provided in subsection (d) of this section.